catherinedevlin/ipython-sql/doc/plot.md

 ## Histogram

-To create a histogram, call `%sqlplot boxplot`, and pass the name of the table, the column you want to plot, and the number of bins.
+To create a histogram, call `%sqlplot histogram`, and pass the name of the table, the column you want to plot, and the number of bins.
 Similarly to what we did in the [Boxplot](#boxplot) example, we're using `--with short-trips` so JupySQL uses the query we defined and only plots such data subset.

 ```{code-cell} ipython3
 %sqlplot histogram --table short-trips --column trip_distance --bins 10 --with short-trips